cml87/SpringCore_111_forJenkins/README.md

 _In general, we can have (1,1), (1,2), (2,1), (2,2) and (3,1), (3,2) and (3,3)._

 In the constructor injection we inject the dependencies to the class through its constructor, whereas in setter injection we do it through available setter methods.
+We should use constructor injection instead of setter injection, when we want to set dependencies without which we don't want the bean to be ever created.
+We can use both concurrently.

 Field injection is used only when we configure our beans through annotations.

 Other than the setters, setter injection needs a default constructor (no-args) in the class where we want to inject the dependencies.
 The Spring IoC will call this constructor to instantiate an object of this class, and then will call the setter to set, or inject, the dependency.